dhirajdatascientist/React_Flask_CDLC/PDLC/HealthCare/001_Setup.md

 ### Step 3: Running the Application

-1. Return to the `hello-world-project` directory:
+1. Return to the `healthcare` directory:
     ```bash
     cd..
     ```